Know your Boost from your CPA? Facebook Page insights from ad account insights?

 Relevancy score is a measure of how relevant an ad is to a particular audience.
 The score is measured on a scale of 0-10.
 The score is displayed after 500 impressions are reached.
 Then the number updates in real time.

-Further, as a rule the relevancy scores drops over time (audience size dependent) as people get ad burn out.
+Further, the relevancy scores drops over time (audience size dependent) as people get ad burn out.

 CPC is Cost per click.
 CPC is the amount you are charged each time someone interacts with your ad.
 Your total charges are based on the amount you spent on the ad divided by all clicks the ad received.